Air Force Tuition Assistance ProgramUpdated: December 23, 2022

 Placement Exams to Test Out of Classes

-Many colleges offer the option for incoming students to take exams to test out of entry level classes for credit.
-Complete the exams for these introductory classes with a passing grade (think into to psychology and US History I) and earn full credit for the course.
+Many colleges offer the option for incoming students to take exams to test out of entry-level classes for credit.
+Complete the exams for these introductory classes with a passing grade (think intro to psychology and US History I) and earn full credit for the course.
 This can reduce the number of classes you have to take to complete your degree.
 CLEP and DANTES are covered by Tuition Assistance.